 Mashpee National Wildlife Refuge — Mashpee

-This area of over 5,000 acres offers trails along salt and freshwater marshes, cranberry bogs, Atlantic white cedar swamps, and vernal pools.
-Not only is the area a great spot to hike, it’s a great spot to see local wildlife, including birds, foxes, rabbits, and deer.
+This large area offers trails along salt and freshwater marshes, cranberry bogs, Atlantic white cedar swamps, and vernal pools.
+It also happens to be an idol spot for hiking and seeing local wildlife like birds, foxes, rabbits, and deer.

 Mashpee National Wildlife Refuge in Mashpee